 Support Service Provider Training and Services

-Support Service Provider Duties
+Support Service Provider Key responsibilities

-Visual and Environmental information is crucial to your role as a SSP.
+As a SSP, you will communicate all environmental information that is requested by the participant.
 The DeafBlind person may want to know details about their surroundings, such as: people, colors, and buildings.
 Some DB may not care about the level of detail.
 Always check with DB.
 Reading signs, newspapers, mail, bills, and menus might be asked of you as well.

 Beyond Interpreting Support Service Provider Training and Services is made possible by a grant through Missouri Commission for the Deaf and Hard of Hearing.